SmartBear/hiptest-api-documentation/source/includes/_tags.md

 }
 ```

-This endpoint updates a new tag in a scenario.
+This endpoint updates a tag in a scenario.

 Parameter | Description